tstack/lnav/docs/tutorials/tutorial1/index.md

 press `TAB` to complete the rest of the UUID.

 Press `q` to switch to the log view and try searching for the UUID.

+## Step 3

+To move to a particular time in the logs, you have a few options:

+* The number keys can be used to move to messages at the ten-minute marks within an hour.
+For example, pressing `2` will move to the first message after the next twenty-minute mark, pressing `3` will move to the next half-hour mark, and so on.
+* Pressing `ENTER` to focus on the breadcrumb bar, then you can press `TAB` (or right-arrow) to move to the time crumb.
+  With the time crumb selected, you can then type in an absolute or relative time.
+Or, you can use the up and down arrow keys to select a preset relative time.
+* Pressing `:` will activate the command prompt, then you can use the `:goto` command to move to a given timestamp (or line number).

+Press `q` to switch to the log view and try moving to different times.

 ## Conclusion